 Flatbread and naan both make fantastic bases for homemade pizza.
 I love the way that you end up with a smaller pizza than you would normally.
 While you mightn't want the entire thing as a snack, sharing it or just having part would work very well.
 The margarita pizza approach is also a particularly good option, because this type of pizza tends to have minimal sauce and cheese, which is typically a healthier way to go.

 Cauliflower tends to get used for a lot of unusual things these days, but one interesting one is cauliflower popcorn.
 Realistically, the dish is simply roasted cauliflower which has been seasoned.
 The appeal of this snack is that the cauliflower starts to caramelize as it is baked.
 That process makes the vegetable taste surprisingly sweet.
 With this snack you can use basic salt as a seasoning, or you can use any seasonings that you might use on homemade popcorn.

 One way of eating (and snacking!) healthy is to find alternative ways of making old favorites.
 In this case, we're talking about using chickpeas to make something that looks and tastes somewhat like cookie dough.
 You can't actually make cookies from the dough and technically it is more of a dip than cookie dough.
 But, taste-wise, it can be a great alternative, because you probably shouldn't be snacking on cookie dough anyway.

 Chocolate Pretzel Protein Shake

 Protein shakes make for great snacks, even late at night.
 Their protein content makes them much more filling than a normal shake.
 Plus, you can make them sweet and tasty without compromising their healthiness.
-My chocolate pretzel protein shake recipe is one example of this.
 The recipe relies on chocolate almond milk and water for the liquid, and uses other ingredients to impart an appealing taste and texture.